 Of course, you again have the option to buy a top-up balance card at an Aldi supermarket.
 You will find them at the cashier counter.

-Bonus: SIMon mobile
+3. Bonus: SIMon mobile [Best Value for Price]

-It stands out by offering 10GB of data volume with fast 50 Mbits download speeds, unlimited phone calls, and texts, and no one-off fee.
+It stands out by offering 12 GB of data volume with its basic rate and having an eSIM as an option.
+With 50 Mbits download speed in the 5G network, it offers double the data speed that most prepaid cards have.
+Additionally, you have unlimited phone calls, and texts, and no one-off fee.
 A great feature is the possibility to pause your contract for up to 3 months.
 This comes in handy, whenever you leave Europe to travel.
-Additionally, you now have the option to add 5GB per month for only 3 euros permanently or more flexibly as you can always cancel this add-on towards the end of each month.

 The cost structure is very straightforward.
 If you never had a German phone number and wish to get a new German phone number, you will pay 11,99 euros a month.
 Should you already have a German mobile phone number and would like to switch to SIMon mobile, you have two options:

-- If you want to keep your current German mobile phone number and change to SIMon mobile, you either pay 8,99 euros or 14,99 euros a month, depending on the provider you want to change from.
+1. If you want to keep your current German mobile phone number and change to SIMon mobile, you either pay 8,99 euros or 14,99 euros a month, depending on the provider you want to change from.
 When entering the name of your previous provider on the homepage, you will immediately know which category your current provider falls under.

-- If you don’t want to keep your current number, you can select the 11,99 euros per month option and you will get a new number as well.
+2. If you don’t want to keep your current number, you can select the 11,99 euros per month option and you will get a new number as well.

 💡No ID verification necessary!
-Another advantage of SIMon mobile is that if you order your SIM card online, you will not have to go through a video IDENT procedure to identify yourself.
+Another advantage of SIMon mobile is that if you order your physical SIM card online, you will not have to go through a video IDENT procedure to identify yourself.
 The card will already be activated once you receive it in your mailbox.

 How to get a prepaid SIM card in Germany?